pyroscope/pimp-my-box/docs/updates.rst

 are normally created only once and then left untouched.

-Don't ask *“Should I add this option?”* in support, that is entirely dependendent on how *you* manage your system.
+Don't ask *“Should I add this option?”* in support, that is entirely dependent on how *you* manage your system.
 See above.

 .. _Read the commit log: https://github.com/pyroscope/pimp-my-box/commits/master
 .. _`README`: https://github.com/pyroscope/pimp-my-box#pimp-my-box